-Top Attractions in Sofia
+Best Attractions in Sofia

 There are many myths regarding the origins of the Sofia name, however, historians believe that this small town used to be called Basilica of St. Sophia.
-This red brick church belongs to the Roman times, and used to be a mosque as well as a fire tower in later years.
+This red brick church is one of top attractions in Sofia that belongs to the Roman times.
+Moreover, this church used to be a mosque as well as a fire tower in later years.
 Since a large burial place was discovered beneath its floor, you can visit the church cobbles and get lost in the maze of ancient tombs and hallways.

 Saint Alexander Nevsky Cathedral an Important Christian Church

 Borisova Gradina Park and Yuzhen Park

 Sofia is a green city with many parks where its inhabitants shelter from the noise of the urban life.
 The large Borisova Gradina Park is another one of attractions in Sofia that is located in the center of Sofia, though originally located in the suburbs.
 Yuzhen Park is another favorite place for Sofia residents to be near the central area.
 In most Sofia parks, many outdoor activities such as festivals, concerts, and outdoor cinema shows are held in the summer.